Published Oct 28, 2024

 Through seven games against FBS competition, Lujan's offense is averaging just 13.3 points per game.
 The Cats can't even manage two touchdowns per game against FBS teams.
 The Wildcat offense hasn't scored a touchdown outside of garbage time since Cam Porter's run with 12:08 remaining in the second quarter against Maryland.
 That's over 162 minutes of game time without a meaningful touchdown.

-The Cats rank dead last in the Big Ten in yards per game at 245.9; and in Big Ten games only the total is just 220.6.
+The Cats rank dead last in the Big Ten in yards per game at 245.9; and in Big Ten games the total is just 220.6.
 The Wildcats average of 18.4 points per game, even when counting the game against FCS foe Eastern Illinois, ranks 123rd out of 133 teams in the FBS.
 NU's third-down conversion percentage of 24.18% is the worst in the FBS.
 Pick an offensive statistic and it's a sure bet that Northwestern will be at or near the bottom.

 The sheer incompetence of Lujan's offense has never been more fully on display than on Saturday.
 Northwestern got a pick-six from Johnson and a punt return touchdown from true freshman walkon Drew Wagner and the game still wasn't close.
 Despite two non-offensive touchdowns, Iowa never had to sweat as the offense failed to score a point.
 Over the last three games, Northwestern's offense has scored just three touchdowns (all against Maryland); in that same span, the Wildcat defense and special teams have also scored three touchdowns.
 It's hard to capture just how bad Lujan's offense has been, and it's hard to imagine him reprising his role as offensive coordinator next year.

 Granted, he hasn't had much help.
-Northwestern's quarterback play has been poor in 2024.
+Northwestern's quarterback play has been exceedingly poor in 2024.
 The Wildcats have only thrown four touchdowns this season, two of which came against Eastern Illinois.
 With Lausch's two interceptions against Iowa, his and Mike Wright's five combined interceptions now outnumber the Cats' scoring tosses.
 With Saturday's 10-for-19, 62-yard dud, Lausch has now thrown for under 100 yards in three of his six starts.
 Northwestern has proven once again how hard it is to win when you can't throw the ball with any semblance of reliability.

 Despite that, Lujan should not get a pass for how bad his offense has been.
 There is no indication of any rhyme or reason to Lujan's play calls.
 When he was hired, Lujan talked about adapting his offense to his players to fit their strengths.
 That has turned out to be nothing more than empty coach-speak.
 Two examples have been very prominent in 2024.
 Last season, running back Joseph Himon II was a weapon for the Wildcats in the screen game, averaging over 12 yards per reception.
 Lujan has very rarely, if ever, dialed up a screen to Himon in 2024.
 Second, the quarterback run is completely absent from Northwestern's offense.
 Lausch's best quality is his athleticism and ability to make plays as a runner, so much so that he played some wide receiver for the Cats in 2023.
 Lausch had one non-sack carry on Saturday against Iowa.
 The keeper went for 14 yards, but Lujan never went back to it.
-This after Lausch ran for 55 yards against Wisconsin, and was NU's best offense.
+This after Lausch ran for 55 yards against Wisconsin and was NU's best offense.

 The play-calling has been nonsensical at worst and misguided at best in 2024.
 The Lujan experiment should be put to bed after the end of the 2024 season for the good of the program.
 It would be borderline malpractice from Braun to not tear down to the studs an offense as disastrous as the Cats' 2024 unit.
 It remains to be seen if Braun has the gumption to replace a coordinator after just one season, but it is impossible to win games with an offense this poor.